dwyl/PWA-Liveview/README.md

 - `Yjs` & `y-indexeddb`
 - `Vite-plugin-PWA` and `Workbox`
 - `SolidJS`
-- `Zig` to produce the WASM-browser file
+- `Zig` to produce the WASM-browser file which can be natively read
 - `Leaflet`